“I want to retire early with 1 million dollars.“

 Having the social security check puts much less stress on their retirement portfolio to produce their required monthly income check, but despite wanting to tell the client that, no, they can’t retire yet, they need to wait; the numbers don’t lie.

 What makes this couple different?
 How were they able to retire at the age of 56 with $1 million and have a 92% chance of success at doing so?
 Let’s break it down.

 For the first three years, they were going to need to pay out of pocket for medical insurance, so we estimated that they would need a total of $70,000 for insurance and income.

 After their first four years, we had planned that they could live off approximately $48,000 a year, and we would inflate that by 3%.

-With this calculation that I like to tell all my clients is that when we factor in a 3% rate of inflation, that never goes away.
-That means when the clients are in their mid-80s, the plan will be assuming that they are spending $80,000 a year in retirement.
+With this calculation what I like to tell all my clients is that when we factor in a 3% rate of inflation, that never goes away.
+That means when the clients are in their mid-80s, the plan will assume that they are spending $80,000 a year in retirement.

 The reality of that actually taking place is slim to none.
 I have very few clients that could spend that amount of money, even if they wanted to.
 Obviously, we have issues like long-term care and medical costs, but with Medicare, they are informed of long-term care insurance, and we can usually take care of that.

 This couple likes to travel and had a few adventures already planned in their first couple of years of retirement.
 They plan on purchasing a new car, a motor home, a cabin, and some four-wheelers, and of course, they have the additional cost of travel.
 These were all factored in with the plan to make it as realistic as possible.

 Assets and Liabilities